-When you go backpacking or climbing in winter, it is important to bring along an avalanche shovel or a snow claw for prepping tent sites or digging a snow shelter in an emergency.
-If you’ve in a group, a shovel can often be shared unless you are in an avalanche zone where multiple shovels might be needed to effect a serious rescue.
+When you go backpacking or climbing in winter, it is important to bring along an avalanche shovel for prepping tent sites or digging a snow shelter in an emergency.
+If you’re in a group, a shovel can often be shared unless you are in an avalanche zone where multiple shovels might be needed to effect a serious rescue.

-The Voile Telepro Avalanche Shovel is considered by many to be the best snow shovel available and is used widely by search and rescue personnel.
+The Voile Telepro Avalanche Shovel is a professional-grade avalanche snow shovel available used widely by search and rescue personnel.
 It comes in 2 pieces, a telescoping handle with a D-shaped handle and a large aluminum scoop which can be detached for ease of transport.
 The D-shaped handle is easier to hold than a T-shaped one that you find on other shovels and the scoop is larger, making this a very efficient tool to use for camp prep or emergency situations.

-If you are doing a lot of high altitude winter climbing, you might also consider the Voile T6 Tech Avalanche Shovel which is 4 oz. lighter and has a built in snow saw that slides into the telescoping shaft.
-Building snow shelters using a saw can be a lot faster that carving them out with a shovel alone.
+If you are doing a lot of high altitude winter climbing, you might also consider the Voile T6 Tech Avalanche Shovel which is 4 oz. lighter and has a built-in snow saw that slides into the telescoping shaft.
+Building snow shelters using a saw can be a lot faster than carving them out with a shovel alone.

-The Voile T6 Telepro Shovel is $43.
-This is a super tough shovel that is not limited to backcountry use: I’ve bought a second one for my wife to carry around in her car to dig it out when it snows.
+The Voile Telepro Shovel is a super tough shovel that is not limited to backcountry use: I even bought a second one for my wife to carry around in her car to dig it out when it snows.

 Disclosure: The author owns this product and purchased it using their own funds.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.